rust-lang/rust-wiki-backup/Doc-reading-and-writing-files.md

 The code shown here are all tests, or helper functions for tests.
 As such, assertions will test for expected results of running the test.
-The tests are also written expecting that the program is at /home/havvy and that there is a file test.txt containing the contents "success" in the same directory.
+The tests are also written expecting that the program is at /home/havvy and that there is a file read.txt containing the contents "success" in the same directory.

 The io and result functions, traits, and types are imported in the header.

-### Reading Files
+## Reading Files

-To begin, let us read bytes from test.txt.
+To begin, let us read bytes from read.txt.

-## The Testing Function
+### The Testing Function

 ~~~~
 fn is_success (-path: str) {